 Although the city’s cost of living index is 61.72 which is lower than the previous city, the housing cost is one of the highest on this list.
 The city has $857.06 on the average for a one-bedroom apartment.
 Let’s take one of the major colleges in OKC, Oklahoma City University.
 On-campus room and board rate are at $8,624 for an academic year.
 But the city has a good job market with the low cost of living, proving that you can get the most of your dollars.
 There is much more to see and experience in this wonderful city.

 4. Tucson, Arizona

-In addition to wide open spaces and beautiful sunsets, runner’s den and climber’s haven, Tucson is known for its rich history.
-One of its historical treasures is University of Arizona.
+In addition to wide-open spaces and beautiful sunsets, runner’s den, and climber’s haven, Tucson is known for its rich history.
+One of its historical treasures is the University of Arizona.
 It is one of the oldest and most recognized institutions in the country.
 The city does not have the lowest cost of living index in this list (which is at 63.35), but its local housing cost is below the national average.
 The average monthly rate for a one-bedroom apartment is only at $705.
-That means a lot of savings for the students who live off campus.
-On the other hand, on-campus room and board rate for an academic year at the University of Arizona is at $6,200 (for double occupancy).
+That means a lot of savings for the students who live off-campus.
+On the other hand, the on-campus room and board rate for an academic year at the University of Arizona are at $6,200 (for double occupancy).

 3. Toledo, Ohio